-Section A: Is a series of questions on George Orwell's 1984.
+Section A: Is a series of questions on a set text.
 The questions explore the play as an actor, designer and director.

 Section B: Live Theatre Review One question, from a choice of two, requiring analysis and evaluation of one live theatre production seen during the course.